IIIF/website/source/community/consortium/join.md

    link: /community/consortium
 ---

-We rely on IIIF Consortium (IIIF-C) members to provide leadership and sustainability in support of our shared goals:
+We rely on Consortium members to provide leadership and sustainability in support of our shared goals:

 *   Providing researchers--and other audiences--an unprecedented level of uniform and rich access to digitized image, audio, and video resources hosted around the world
 *   Defining and maintaining a community-driven set of APIs that support interoperability between repositories